abilandz/PH8124/Lecture_7/Lecture_7.md

 ### 2. Quotes: ```'...'``` and ```"..."``` <a name="quotes"></a>

-#### Strong (single) quotes
+**Strong (single) quotes**

-In the compound expression, with a bunch of special characters, it is not needed to escape each special character one-by-one, you can kill 'em all by embedding the whole compound expression within the strong (single) quotes ```' ... '``` .
-This is the primary use case of such quotes, i.e. they can be literally understood with the following phrase: what you see is what you get.
-These quotes preserve the exact number of empty characters.
+In complex expressions, containing a huge number of special characters, it becomes quickly impractical to escape the special meaning of each character separately with ```\```.
+Instead, they can be escaped all in one go by embedding the whole expression within strong (single) quotes ```'...'``` .
+This is the primary use case of strong quotes, and their meaning can be literally understood with the following phrase: _what you see is what you get_.

 For instance:

 ```bash
 Var1=44